plforacle/mysql-enterprise/introduction/introduction.md

 ## About this Workshop

-This workshop covers the configuration and testing of MySQL Security Based Enterprise Features.
+This workshop covers the configuration and testing of 2 of the MySQL Security Based Enterprise Features.
 We will go through how to setup and run Enterprise Audit and Transparent Data Encryption.

 Estimated Workshop Time: 1 hours 30 minutes (This estimate is for the entire workshop - it is the sum of the estimates provided for each of the labs included in the workshop.)

+Your Free Tier server should be accessible for a couple of days so what you do not finish when following instruction will be able to be covered later at your own pace.

 ## Objectives

 In this workshop, you will learn how to work with
 - MySQL Enterprise Edition
 - MySQL Shell
-- MySQL Enterprise Audit and Masking
+- MySQL Enterprise Audit
 - MySQL Enterprise Transparent Data Encryption

 ## Learn More